 But even after the pandemic passes, consumers will need to be aware of phishing scams tied to online signatures.
 These scams can expose the key financial information of consumers, and give cybercriminals access to bank accounts and online credit card portals.

 Fortunately, consumers can avoid falling victim to these scams if they understand how to recognize some of the telltale signs of phishing emails.

 DocuSign is one of the better known providers of electronic signing services.
 By using the company's eSignature feature, you can electronically sign documents on just about any device and then send them to the companies or individuals requesting your signature.

-DocuSign says that businesses and individuals use its service to exchange contracts and legal materials.
+DocuSign says that businesses and individuals use its service to exchange contracts, tax documents, and legal materials.
 Maybe you're buying a home.
-Depending on where you live you can use DocuSign to sign your mortgage documents or home inspection reports.
+You can use DocuSign to sign your mortgage documents or home inspection reports.
 You can electronically sign a contract with an accountant who is completing your income taxes.
 You might rely on DocuSign to sign legal agreements when your small business is providing a service to individuals or other companies.

 The problem with electronic signatures?
 They provide one more way for cybercriminals to attempt to steal your identity and your financial and personal data.

 In April 2020, for instance, DocuSign released a statement on its website warning consumers of a new phishing campaign.
 The phishing email claims to come from "DocuSign Electronic Signature" and uses the email address of email@example.com.
 The subject line is usually a variant of "You received invoice from DocuSign Electronic Signature Service."